Contralateral brain: Visual map theory

-Twist theories
+Axial twist

-Two twist theories have been proposed independently: the axial twist hypothesis by de Marc Lussanet and Jan Osse and the somatic twist hypothesis by Marcel Kinsbourne.
+Two twist hypotheses have been proposed independently: the axial twist by de Marc Lussanet and Jan Osse and the somatic twist by Marcel Kinsbourne.
+Both of them propose that the rostral part of the head, including the forebrain, is in fact effectively completely turned around.
+As a consequence, the left and right in the brain are reversed, but also anterior (frontal) and posterior (back / occipital).
+Whereas the somatic twist hypothesis focuses purely on the morphological phenomenon of the inversions of the forebrain, the axial twist theory also addresses the development and the evolution.

+The scientific method has been used on the axial twist theory to generate empirically testable predictions, all of which were confirmed, albeit in a work by the first author of the theory.

-Axial twist hypothesis
+Axial twist theory

-The axial twist hypothesis was designed to explain how the pattern of contralateral organization, decussations and chiasms develops, and why this pattern is evolutionarily stable.
-The evolutionary stability is truly remarkable, given that there are no known exceptions throughout the 500 million years of vertebrate evolution.
-According to the theory, the contralateral organization develops as follows.
-The early embryo is turned onto its left side, such that its left is turned to the yolk and its right is turned away from the yolk.
+The axial twist theory was designed to explain how the pattern of contralateral organization, decussations and chiasmas develops, and why this pattern is so evolutionarily stable, having no known exceptions throughout the 500 million years of vertebrate evolution.
+According to the theory, the contralateral organization develops as follows: The early embryo is turned onto its left side, such that its left is turned to the yolk and its right is turned away from the yolk.
 This asymmetric orientation is compensated by asymmetric growth, to regain superficial bilateral symmetry.
 The anterior head region turns to the left, as shown in the schema.
 The forebrain is not a superficial structure, but it is so intimately associated with superficial body structures that it turns along with the anterior head.
 These structures will later form the eyes, nostrils and mouth.

 The body behind the head compensates the asymmetric body orientation in the opposite direction, by turning to the right.
 (See schema.)
 Due to these oppositely directed compensations of the anterior head and the rest of the body, the animal becomes twisted.

 The optic tract grows from the retina to the optic tectum.
 Because dorsal and ventral are inverted in the anterior head region, the tracts grow at first toward the ventral side, to meet in the midline to form a chiasma.
 Since the optic tectum lies on the dorsal midbrain, each tract then continues dorsally to the contralateral optic tectum.

 The heart and bowels are internal organs with no strong integration in external body structures, so there is no evolutionary pressure to make them turn in a similar way.
 Rather, these organs retain their original asymmetric orientation in the body.

-The axial twist hypothesis predicts that small asymmetries of the face and brain — as well as those found in the opposite direction in the trunk — remain into adulthood, and this has been confirmed experimentally.
+The axial twist hypothesis predicts that small asymmetries of the face and brain—as well as those found in the opposite direction in the trunk—remain into adulthood.